polyfy/polylith/readme.md

 ```

-Puhh, should be it!
+Puhh, that should be it!
 Now let's test if if works.

 Execute this from the workspace root in a separate terminal:
 ```